cloud-helpers/kubernetes-hard-way-bare-metal/kvm-qemu/README.md

 memory resources), it implies more overhead than containers.
-See [the guide on Kubernetes setup on LXC containers](https://github.com/cloud-helpers/kubernetes-hard-way-bare-metal/blob/master/lxc/README.md) for more details on a more lightweight setup.
+See [the guide on Kubernetes setup on LXC containers](https://github.com/cloud-helpers/kubernetes-hard-way-bare-metal/blob/master/lxc/README.md) for more details on a lighter setup.

 For instance, that latter is based on the
 ["Kubernetes The Hard Way - Bare Metal"